-The Company's financial statements included in the Annual Report have been prepared in conformity with the International Financial Reporting Standards as issued by the International Accounting Standards Board and are accompanied by the auditors' report from Grant Thornton India LLP (which is enclosed set out as Appendix B to this Proxy Statement).
-Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2016, together with the auditors' report (as set out in the Appendix B).
+The Company's financial statements included in the Annual Report have been prepared in conformity with the International Financial Reporting Standards as issued by the International Accounting Standards Board and are accompanied by the auditors' report from Grant Thornton India LLP (which is set out as Appendix A to this Proxy Statement).
+Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2018, together with the auditors' report (as set out in the Appendix A to this Proxy Statement).

-The Board recommends a vote "FOR" the adoption of the audited accounts of WNS for the financial year ended March 31, 2016, together with the auditors' report.
+The Board recommends a vote "FOR" the adoption of the audited accounts of the Company for the financial year ended March 31, 2018, together with the auditors' report.

-THAT Grant Thornton India LLP be and hereby is re-appointed as the Company's independent auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2017.
+THAT Grant Thornton India LLP be and hereby is re-appointed as the Company's independent auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2019.